jshaw93/LorePets/README.md

 Request an oauth code.
 You'll need to login and give the app permissions to generate it for you.  https://twitchapps.com/tmi/

-oauth will look like: oauth:65cbmejgiemlnyzbq1onjhkkkk7m
+oauth will look like: oauth:65cbmejgiemlnyzbq1onjhkkkk7m and be put under TMI_TOKEN

 Register your app with Twitch dev and request a client-id (so you can interface with Twitch's API) https://dev.twitch.tv/console/apps/create